ODRDLabs/Destiny-Version-0.0.8-0.0.9-0.1.0/README.md

-A Python based simple Personal Assistant.
-Majour step taken in the development of GUI for Project Destiny.
+A Python based simple Personal Assistant with majour step taken in the development of GUI for Project Destiny.
-In this respo, you will be looking at the basic skelton integrated with some shell commands and its corresponding responses.
+In this respo, you will be looking at the basic skelton with some shell commands and its corresponding responses integrated into a electron app build using Node.js.
 In theory, Destiny is an Autonomus Artificial Intelligence Based Digital Assistant designed to enhance human life and ensure privacy to data and security to life.
 Evolution is the version control for this project.